dmitriyshub/ocp-kdump/docs/KDUMP_MANUAL_README.md

 ## Prepare the Node for Rebooting

-Ensure a safe reboot by cordoning and draining the node, then initiate the reboot:
+To ensure a safe reboot `cordon` and `drain` the node and then reboot it:

 ```bash
 oc adm cordon <node-name>